Gladiator07/Natural-Language-Processing/README.md

 # Natural Language Processing (from scratch to GPT-3)
 #### Note: This repo is still work in progress.
-If you want to learn NLP,just start from the first point and go on till the bottom.
-Everything is hierarchical
+If you want to learn NLP, just start from the first point and go on till the bottom.
+Everything is hierarchically arranged (from basic concepts to advanced)
+---

 ## Basic stuff
 #### Cosine Similarity
 - [Cosine Similarity vs Euclidean distance](https://cmry.github.io/notes/euclidean-v-cosine)